Thermostat Modes/Settings Explained

 When the thermostat is set to cool, it will trigger a cooling cycle if your home’s temperature increases beyond the set point.
 However, on a chilly autumn night, the cooling setting will prevent the heating system from cycling, even if your house’s temperature drops below 60 degrees.

-My Guys Heating & Air Conditioning is a trusted provider of thermostat services in Conroe, TX.
+My Guys Plumbing, Heating & Air Conditioning is a trusted provider of thermostat services in Conroe, TX.
 We also offer heating and air conditioning maintenance, repair, replacement, and installation.
 Our maintenance and indoor air quality solutions will save you time and improve your home’s comfort.
-For more details about what the settings on your thermostat mean, reach out to us at My Guys Heating & Air Conditioning today.
+For more details about what the settings on your thermostat mean, reach out to us at My Guys Plumbing, Heating & Air Conditioning today.